McMaster-Carr: Catalog

 In 1908 the company printed and copyrighted its first catalog, at 506 pages in length.
 It releases its current catalog annually.
 The distinctive yellow print edition of the catalog is limited in distribution, sent primarily to established customers.

 Website

 McMaster-Carr's website ranked third among e-commerce sites in a 2002 study performed at Stanford University about trust and credibility, just behind Amazon and Barnes & Noble.
-The site intersperses design tips and explanations of material properties within product offerings.
+The site intersperses design tips and explanations of material properties within product offerings and deploys predictive search and filtering tools.
+Web developers in social media recognized the website for its heavy optimization towards speed and performance, even though it uses outdated JavaScript libraries.

 Mobile phone app

-The McMaster app was released in May 2013 for the iPad and March 2014 for Android devices.
+The McMaster app was released in May 2013 for the iPad & iPhone, and March 2014 for Android devices.

 Awards

 In 2015 McMaster-Carr was recognized by customers, in a survey by B2B business reviewer VendOp, as one of the top B2B vendors in the United States in multiple categories.